 The Application Gateway gives the user a thorough itinerary of log-in traffic that details what goes in and out of the network.
 When you break down this ability, you now have a complete record that can show any nefarious attempts at hacking into the network.
 Without this beneficial feature, it’s complicated to decipher how or when someone made a break-in attempt without the Application Gateway in place.

 With pluses come minuses.
-At times, an Application Gateway can have a slower effect than a packet filter.
-Also, going one step further, not every available connection is able to support this type of technology leading to a less effective outcome.
+An Application Gateway can have a slower effect than a packet filter.
+Also, going one step further, not every available connection can support this type of technology leading to a less effective outcome.
 At the end of the day, having an Application Gateway far outweighs not having one for your enterprise.

 Discover how Ping Identity and Axway are fighting security breaches around the world.